soroushdeimi/CoNeX/README.md

   * **`network`**: Defines network-wide dynamics.
       * `TimeResolution`: Sets the simulation time step (`dt`).
       * `Payoff`: A base class for defining reward/punishment signals.
       * `Dopamine`: Models the effect of dopamine as a neuromodulator, influenced by the payoff signal.
+      * `ColumnVoting`: Inter-column voting mechanism for consensus in Thousand Brains Theory.
+      * `ConsensusNetwork`: Network-level coordination for voting across cortical columns.
+      * `SDROverlap`: Utility for computing SDR similarity metrics.
   * **`neurons`**: Defines the behavior of individual neurons.
       * `neuron_types`: Includes LIF, ELIF, and AELIF neuron models.
 These models define the fundamental voltage dynamics of a neuron.
       * `dendrite`: Models dendritic compartments (proximal, distal, apical) and computes the input current `I` by summing their contributions.
       * `axon`: Propagates spikes from a neuron to its connected synapses, handling transmission delays.
       * `homeostasis`: Implements mechanisms to maintain stable network activity, either by regulating firing rates or membrane voltage.
+      * `grid_cells`: Grid cell module implementing hexagonal firing patterns for allocentric reference frames, plus displacement cells for movement encoding.
+      * `active_dendrites`: NMDA-based dendritic computation with segment-based learning, contextual prediction, and dendritic spikes.
+      * `sequence_memory`: HTM Temporal Memory algorithm for learning and predicting sequences of sparse patterns.
+      * `spatial_pooler`: HTM Spatial Pooler for encoding inputs as stable sparse distributed representations with homeostatic boosting.
+      * `sdr`: Sparse Distributed Representation operations including overlap, union, intersection, encoding, and classification.
   * **`synapses`**: Defines the behavior of synapses.
       * `dendrites`: Determines how pre-synaptic spikes are converted into post-synaptic current for various connection types (e.g., `SimpleDendriticInput`, `Conv2dDendriticInput`).
       * `learning`: Implements synaptic plasticity rules like STDP and RSTDP.
 These rules modify synaptic weights based on the timing of pre- and post-synaptic spikes, and in the case of RSTDP, a global reward signal (dopamine).